zubinchopra/portaldocs/portal-sdk/generated/top-extensions-forms.md

 <a name="portal-forms-overview"></a>
 ## Overview

 Form controls are a subset of controls that allow users to input information.
-These controls provide a consistent API surface for managing validation, variable states, and user input.
+These controls provide a consistent API surface for managing validation, dirty states, and user input.
 They also provide a consistent layout structure.

 Everything that applies to controls also applies to form controls, as specified in [top-extensions-controls.md](top-extensions.controls.md).